 If untreated, PTSD can have a significant impact on one’s life, causing ongoing problems, including relationship problems, physical conditions (headaches and fatigue), sleep problems, difficulty working/working too much, and other mental health conditions, such as anxiety, depression or substance abuse.
 If PTSD persists for more than two weeks, it is important to seek advice from a trusted healthcare professional, such as your GP, who will likely refer you to a psychologist who specialises in PTSD.

 A trained Psychologist works collaboratively with you to develop and implement effective treatments that enable you to manage and recover from PTSD.
-Specific psychological treatments that have been proven to benefit those with PTSD include trauma-focused cognitive behavioural therapy (CBT), cognitive processing therapy (CPT), and exposure therapy.
+Specific psychological treatments that have been proven to benefit those with PTSD include trauma-focused cognitive behavioural therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), cognitive processing therapy (CPT), and exposure therapy.

 We would be humbled to help you.
 You do not need a referral from your doctor to see our Practitioners, however, doing so may attract a medicare rebate.
 Best contact us for more information.